Non-Markovian dynamics of interacting qubit pair coupled to two independent bosonic baths: Exact solution of the Master equation

 where

 and

-$\bar{A}^{(j)}(t)$ and $\bar{B}^{(j)}(t)$ being the complex conjugate of $A^{(j)}(t)$ and $B^{(j)}(t)$, respectively.
 In what follows we will consider the case in which the two bosonic baths are both prepared in a thermal state with $T=0$.
 This assumption in turn implies that the correlation functions reduce to